ChenLiu-1996/Classification_Auxiliary_Task/README.md

 ```

 ### Environment Setup
 We used anaconda environment.
-The step-by-step instructions are written in requirements.txt.
+The step-by-step instructions are written in dependencies.txt.